Pescara Circuit

 The Pescara Circuit was a 16.032 mi race course made up entirely of public roads near Pescara, Italy that hosted the Coppa Acerbo auto race.
-Pescara is the longest circuit to ever host a Formula One Grand Prix.
+Pescara is the longest circuit to ever host a Formula One Grand Prix, but was used only once, for the 1957 Pescara Grand Prix, in which Scuderia Ferrari remained absent.

+History

 The country and town roads used were both narrow and bumpy.
 Like many long circuits (such as the original Nürburgring and Spa-Francorchamps circuits), Pescara was revered as a fantastic driver's circuit, but also like Spa and the Nürburgring, it was extremely dangerous and unforgiving.

 The long track travelled through a number of villages situated on hills surrounding Pescara, following a roughly triangular shape with its corners at the seaside municipality of Pescara.
-It included two 3.4 mi long straights (only slightly shorter than the Mulsanne Straight at Le Mans) between the seaside municipality of Montesilvano, nicknamed "The Flying Kilometre".
+It included two 3.4 mi long straights (about as long as the Mulsanne Straight at Le Mans and the Buonfornello Straight of the Targa Florio) between the seaside municipality of Montesilvano, nicknamed "The Flying Kilometre".
 It was on "The Flying Kilometre" that Guy Moll was killed during the 1934 Coppa Acerbo.
 The highest point, at Spoltore, was 185 m above sea level.
 The track started just outside the middle of Pescara, moving west through the suburb of Rione Partenze, and then into the hilly villages of Frascone, Valle Carbone, Spoltore, and Case Fornace, going through a mixture of slow and fast bends before dropping out of the hills into the inland municipality of Cappelle sul Tavo, then down the first 3.4 mi straight northeast to Montesilvano before going down another 3.4 mi straight and returning to Pescara.